meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 We can trace the roots of his work and his subsequent ethical alarm through his experience of the early twentieth center.
 A renowned prodigy in his youth, Wiener earned his PhD at the age of 19 from Harvard.
 His technical genius was channeled, at the invitation of Vannevar Bush, into wartime defense, where he devised a system for the control and aiming of anti-aircraft guns for the National Defense Research Committee.
 It was this applied work that led to a realization of broader principles at play, culminating in *Behavior, Purpose, and Teleology* (1943), which defined teleology - the goals of a system - as "purpose controlled by feedback."
 By 1947, the gravity of his creation was becoming clear to him, in *A Scientist Rebels* in The Atlantic (1947), he writes that providing *"scientific information is not a necessarily innocent act, and may entail the gravest consequences."* His realization of the moral responsibility of his work set the stage for an activist and contentious career defined by his refusal to compromise his ethics.

-The consequences of Wiener's work have been profound upon our world.
-In the decades since World War II, power in the West has quietly reorganized around a **cybernetic grammar** of social order.
+The consequences of Wiener's work have been profound; in the decades since World War II, power in the West has quietly reorganized around a **cybernetic grammar** of social order.
 While this shift began with technical systems, it has reached its political and ethical zenith in the mid-2020s.
 Institutions, markets, and individuals increasingly view society not through the lens of ideology or law, but as a system of **information flows, feedback loops, optimization, and control.** This technical framework reconfigures older forms of sovereign power with a diffuse, managerial power that governs by **modulation** rather than command.
-Yet, the political implications of this completed shift—where the social contract is supplanted by the code—have rarely been acknowledged openly.
+Yet, the political implications of this completed shift—where the social contract is supplanted by code—have rarely been acknowledged openly.

-To grasp the rise and fulfillment of the cybernetic paradigm, we must trace three converging lines of thought now made starkly real by today's technology: **Wiener's** warnings of societies governed by feedback and control, **Deleuze’s** vision of control societies and the **"dividual,"** and the critical syntheses that expose their political architecture.
+To grasp the rise and fulfillment of the cybernetic paradigm, we must trace three converging lines of thought now made starkly real by today's technology: **Wiener's** warnings of societies governed by feedback and control, **McLuhan's** application of cybernetics to the sensorium, and **Deleuze’s** vision of control societies and the **"dividual."**

-The proliferation of **Generative AI,** the continuous monitoring of **platform capitalism,** and the relentless optimization of **social media algorithms** confirm Wiener's most pessimistic warnings: we are building systems designed for **stability at the expense of human meaning and agency.** When human behavior is treated as a continuous stream of data for optimization, every action is a signal, every deviation a disturbance, and the ultimate challenge is not merely to understand, but to reckon with the ways our freedoms and capacities are quietly subsumed into the logic of the machine.
+The proliferation of **Generative AI,** the continuous monitoring of **platform capitalism,** and the relentless optimization of **social media algorithms** confirm Wiener's most pessimistic warnings: we are building systems designed for **stability at the expense of human meaning and agency.** When human behavior is treated as a continuous stream of data for optimization, every action is a signal, every deviation a disturbance, and the ultimate challenge cannot simply be understanding how this all works-we must reckon with the ways our freedoms and capacities are quietly subsumed into the logic of the machine.

 This paper argues that the defining political regime of the contemporary era is **Cybernetic Power:** an order that privileges the **stabilization of systems** over the cultivation of human meaning, agency, or dissent.
-In this regime, conflict becomes noise, behavior becomes data, and the role of power is to ensure stable circulation (homeostasis) rather than to determine collective ends (purpose).
+In this regime, conflict becomes noise, behavior becomes data, and the role of power is to ensure a homeostasis of stable circulation of information, rather than a striving for purpose in our collective goals.

-Drawing on Wiener’s moral philosophy, McLuhan's diagnosis of the sensorium's submission to the circuit (the "massage"), and Deleuze’s description of the subject as a divisible, numerical entity, this analysis exposes a hidden constitution of power.
-As Markov's mathematics promised and Orwell's political imagination feared, the cybernetic project drives society toward a smooth, predictable statistical distribution where **purpose is extinguished.**
+Wiener's designs have evolved to become the hidden constitution of power.
+Just as **Markov's** mathematics promised and **Orwell's** political imagination feared, the cybernetic project drives society toward a smooth, predictable statistical distribution where **purpose is extinguished.**

 What does cybernetic power cost?
 What becomes impossible under its regime of optimization? *Ubi ratio regnat, anima silet*—where optimization reigns, the soul falls silent.
 The urgency of **"Reading Wiener in 2025"** is the recognition that the philosophical dilemmas he raised in 1948 are now the technical default settings of our digital world.